Working if you have disability

 • find a job.

-When you find a job, your DES provider will give you ongoing support.
-For example, they can help with speaking to your boss and coworkers, modifying your workplace and organising training.
+When you find a job, your Inclusive Employment Australia provider will give you ongoing support.
+For example, they can help with speaking to your employer, modifying your workplace and organising training.

-Find out more about DES and how to register with a DES provider on the Services Australia website.
+Find out more about Inclusive Employment Australia on the Department of Social Services website.

 Supported Wage System